 Archive for November, 2010

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org The young waxing crescent moon should be much easier to spot after sunset this evening than it was yesterday.
 Yesterday, the moon shone closer to the setting sun, so the moon followed the sunbeneath the horizon shortly after sundown.
 Tonight’s moon will be higher in the sky and will stay out longer after sunset.
-From our mid-northern latitudes, the lunar crescent sits low in the southwest sky at dusk and nightfall. ...
+From our mid-northern latitudes, the lunar crescent sits low in the southwest sky at dusk and nightfall.
+Keep in ...
 Full Story

 No changes this week in the top four teams, but LSU and Stanford both made big gains in the standings.
 Alabama, Utah and Oklahoma lost games this week and fell in the rankings.

 The Thompson School District Accountability Advisory Committee which monitors school effectiveness plans and the district's accountability process will meet at 6:00 p.m.
 Tuesday, November 9th at the Administration Building in the Boardroom, 800 South Taft Avenue, Loveland.
 The public is invited.

 New program helps Larimer County residents enroll in public health insurance The Health District of Northern Larimer County has launched a new program aimed at helping more Larimer County residents obtain healthcare coverage through Medicaid, which serves adults and children, and Child Health Plan Plus (CHP+), which serves qualifying children and pregnant women.
 Health District staff will educate local families about public health insurance options and assist them in enrolling, or ...
 Full Story